Monday, February 16, 2026

 The Endless Sky is the 31st novel by Australian author, Di Morrissey.
 I read a number of her earlier titles many years ago and especially enjoyed those set in the Kimberley.
 This novel is mainly set in western Queensland among fossil fields in the red earth or in a set of secluded underground caves.

 Nicole and Stacie travelled to the region to seek a setting for a television show.
 They did not know what to expect when they set out but soon discover a new world with scenery they have not previously experienced.
-In the outback they learn about the world of fossils and the meaning of the land to the local indigenous people.
+In the outback they learn about the world of fossils, including fossil smuggling, and the meaning of the land to the local indigenous people.
 When they are told that the caves and surrounding area are under threat from a secret potential development they decide that they should use their program to expose the impending threat to the area.
 A man that they met early in their adventure disappears so they naturally want to know what happened to him and why he left the camp.

 As with Di Morrissey's other novels the setting of the book is a focal point and her descriptions of the landscape and sky are impressive.
 However much of the story is told through the dialogue of the characters and this does not quite work as disappointingly the dialogue resembles a monotone voice after a while.
 The book has an important story to tell but, in my opinion, it is not a must-read novel.